ucsd-progsys/liquidhaskell/README.md

     $ make THREADS=30 test

-or your favorite number of threads, depending on cores etc.
+Or your favorite number of threads, depending on cores etc.

+You can directly extend and run the tests by modifying

+    tests/regrtest.py

+For example, to run the tests with a particular SMT solver

+    ./regrtest.py -t 30 -o "--smtsolver=z3"

 How to Profile